 Experience crime scene investigation and forensic science with actual experts in the field as you learn the secrets of how CSIs uncover hidden evidence, careful observation and collection of evidence, detection and interpretation of fingerprints, blood stain patterns, DNA, report writing, and ethics and court testimony in this one week, hands-on intensive camp at San José State University.

 Crime Scene Investigation, Chain of Custody, Evidence documentation and processing

 Crime Scene Reconstruction

 Fingerprint classification, latent print development, lifting and comparisons

 Blood stain pattern analysis

 Comparisons between forensic science in the UK versus the US

 9:00 am to 4:00 pm each day, with extended hours available for an extra fee.

-The camp is sponsored by the American Academy of Forensic Sciences.
-The first week (*session 1) will be held strategically during the same week of the AAFS Forensic Science Educators Conference so students will have the opportunity to meet and work with working crime scene investigators and forensic scientists (in addition to our experienced staff members) during parts of the CSI camp.
+The camp initiated with support from the American Academy of Forensic Sciences.
+It has become extremely popular as students have the opportunity to meet and work with working crime scene investigators and forensic scientists (in addition to our experienced staff members) during parts of the CSI camp.